supertokens/supertokens-django-ref-jwt/docs/backend/api-reference.md

     - This can be freely modified during the lifetime of a session.
 But we do not synchronize calls to modify this - you must take care of locks yourself.
 ##### Returns
 - ```Session``` on successful creation of a session
-##### Raises
+##### Throws
 - ```SuperTokensGeneralException```
-    - Examples of when this is raised is if the library could not connect to the database.
+    - Examples of when this is thorwn is if the library could not connect to the database.
 ##### Additional information
 - Creates a new access and a new refresh token for this session.
 - This function will set the following cookies and headers in the ```response``` object for you: